OuuGiii/CG-Project-Viewer/README.md

 Open the file resources/js/main.js.
 Inside this file you want to add as a key-value pair ("PROJECT_NAME": "URL_TO_PROJECT_PAGE") to the element "PROJECT_LIST_LINKS".

 #### Example
-If you have a project with a an index.html-file and it is loacted here: "CG/CG-Project-Viewer/Projects/Project_1/index.html".
+If you have a project with a an index.html-file and it is located here: "CG/CG-Project-Viewer/Projects/Project_1/index.html".
 Then you can change the element "PROJECT_LIST_LINKS" in main.js in the following way:

 ```